rolandhadi/singapore-nric-generator/README.md

 # singapore-nric-generator

+## What’s singapore-nric-generator?
+a piece of Java/Python code that generates a valid Singapore NRIC/FIN number for test automation and test data preparation

 ## What’s a NRIC/FIN number?
 NRIC (National Registration Identity Card) is the identity document in use in Singapore.
 The NRIC number is a unique alpha-numeric serial number assigned to the document.